lmanan/lmanan.github.io/_posts/2021-04-22-Tracking-Everything-Everywhere-All-at-Once.md

 What is confusing to me at the outset is how is the mapping between the 2d space and the 3d space ensured to be a bijection?
 Bijection implies that the two sets being mapped have the same number of elements axiomatically, but shouldn't the 3d space always have more number of points than the 2d space?

+At the beginning as I read the paper, it appeared as if there were multiple neural networks - one of each frame - which are being trained to go from the 3d space to the color and density.
+But that is not true - essentially each of these mappings per frame require a latent code as input which is unique for each frame.